velorek1/c-edit/README.md

 * Top-down menus using a double circular linked list.
 * Kbhit and getch so that I can loop without blocking the program.
 * Automatic display resizing.
+* Open file dialog with a Listbox and SCROLL capabilities to navigate and find the file to open.

 Files:
 =====